Nursing

 NU-963 Population-Based Public Health Nursing Interventions

 In this course, students continue to develop specialized knowledge and skills in advanced public health nursing (PHN) and the delivery of population healthcare within the context of interprofessional practice.
 Students gain a greater understanding of public health & population health informatics, environmental health issues, evidence-based public health, and the role of advocacy for policy and social change.
 The focus of the course is on the assessment and development of culturally sensitive interventions targeted at community and population levels through a practicum experience.
 Must complete before NU 964.
+A minimum of 60 practicum hours is required.

 NU-964 Applied Project in Public and Population Health